Root Canal Therapy

 When a tooth is cracked or has a serious cavity, the connective tissue inside that tooth (the pulp) is at an increased risk of becoming infected.
 Once the pulp becomes damaged or infected, a person will begin to experience significant pain.
 When this happens, root canal therapy is your best option for correcting the infection and making sure you do not have to have your tooth extracted.
 Root canal therapy can typically avoid the need for a tooth extraction, however it is essential that the issue is treated as early and quickly as possible.
 If the infection cannot be treated with root canal therapy, the tooth will need to be extracted to prevent the infection from reaching your jawbone and to alleviate pain.

 As a native of Greenville and fourth generation dentist, Dr. Preston Hamrick is proud to serve his community by developing personal relationships with all his patients and working hard to understand their needs and goals.
-Read on to learn more about root canal therapy, or to schedule a consultation or learn more about our services, call us today at 864.292.5125.
+Read on to learn more about root canal therapy, or to schedule a consultation or learn more about our services such as sedation dentistry, call us today at 864.292.5125.

 SMILE WITH CONFIDENCE.
 CALL TODAY.